Academic Map

 *Please Note: Face-to-face/in-person instruction of this program is available ONLY at the main campus in Tallahassee, FL.
 This program is NOT available via Online/Distance Learning.*

-The Geography major consists of 34 major hours with a grade of “C minus” or better; 6 hours of which must be at the 3000/4000-level.
+The Geography major consists of a minimum of 36 major hours with a grade of “C minus” or better; 6 hours of which must be at the 3000/4000-level.
 In addition, a 12-18 hour minor is required.

-Mapping Coordinator: COSS Acad Affairs Off.
-101 BEL
+Mapping Coordinator: COSSPP Academic Affairs Office, 101 BEL

 Email: COSSPP-Admissions-Mapping@fsu.edu